The number of people permanently working remotely is on the rise.

 Can I deduct my home office now that I’m working remotely?

 Unfortunately, if you are an employee who receives a W-2 from your employer, then you cannot deduct a home office on your tax return.
-Recent updates to tax law have eliminated this miscellaneous itemized deduction for employees, but it is still available for the self-employed or contract workers who receive a 1099-MISC.
+Recent updates to tax law have eliminated this miscellaneous itemized deduction for employees, but it is still available for the self-employed or contract workers who receive a 1099-NEC.

 Additionally, expenses that no longer qualify as tax deductions for W-2 remote employees include: